ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 ## Node.js Streams

-[Node.js][nodejs] provides a solid, efficient platform for web servers, proxies and middle-tier services, among other things.
-Common use cases include binding and transforming data in one form (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).
+[Node.js][nodejs] provides an extensible and fast platform for web servers, proxies and middle-tier services.
+Comon Node.js applications often involve some form of transform data from one format (e.g., a database or cloud store) to another (e.g., an HTML or JSON page).

-Everyone is familiar with the callback-style of hooking together various JavaScript data components in a Node.js program, but one of the most powerful data binding abstraction for Node.js is the [stream][streams] class.
+Everyone is familiar with the callback-style of hooking together various JavaScript data components in a Node.js program.
+However, an often overlooked and very powerful data binding abstraction for Node.js is the [stream][streams] class.

 Streams are an abstract interface for data objects in Node.js which can be readable and/or writable.
-And, they can be hooked from one to another, in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
+They can be hooked from one to another, in a similar style to Unix pipes -- in fact, the stream operation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
 Some of the advantages of streams over callback-style bindings include:

 * Often much less code for the actual binding (can just push into a `pipe()`).
 * Streams can handle pausing / resuming of data flows.
+* Don't have to set specific callbacks or listeners for intermediate data events -- just `pipe()` the stream and forget it.
-* Can avoid buffering by processing data and re-emitting it directly to another stream (unless all of the data is required before transformations).
+* Can avoid buffering by processing data and re-emitting it directly to another stream (unless *all* of the data is required in one chunk).
-* Works well with a lot of the Node.js core library that already implements streams, including HTTP, HTTPS, and file and process I/O.
+* Works well with many Node.js core modules that already implement streams, including HTTP, HTTPS, and file and process I/O.

 For a brief example, say we create a download client to retrieve